openkursar/digital-human-protocol/README.md

 ---

-## What Is a Digital Human
+## What Is a AI Digital Human

-A digital human is an autonomous AI agent defined by one `spec.yaml` file.
+A AI digital human is an autonomous AI agent defined by one `spec.yaml` file.

 It can run on a schedule, react to events, browse the web, read and write files, remember past runs, notify users, and escalate when a human decision is needed.